cvoltz/aruba-doubles/README.md

     require 'aruba-doubles/cucumber'

-Here are some examples:

-		Scenario: Stub everything
+### Stubbing

+You can stub commands by using the `I could run` steps:

+	Background:
-			Given a double of "kill_the_cat" with stdout:
+		Given I could run `kill_the_cat` with stdout:
 			"""
 			R.I.P.
 			"""

+	Scenario: Call stubbed command
-			When I successfully run `kill_the_cat`
+		When I run `kill_the_cat`
+		Then the exit status should be 0
-			Then the stdout should contain "R.I.P."
+		And the stdout should contain "R.I.P."
+		And the stderr should be empty

-			When I successfully run `kill_the_cat --gently`
+	Scenario: Call stubbed command with unexpected argument When I run `kill_the_cat --force`
+		Then the exit status should not be 0
+		And the stdout should be empty
-			Then the stdout should contain "R.I.P."
+		And the stderr should contain "--force"

-		Scenario: Stub specific arguments and everything else Given a double of "kill_the_cat"
+	Scenario: Add expected arguments to stub
-			And a double of "kill_the_cat --gently" with exit status 255 and stderr:
+		And I could run `kill_the_cat --gently` with exit status 255 and stderr:
 			"""
 			ERROR: Unable to kill gently... with a chainsaw!
 			"""
 		When I run `kill_the_cat`
 		Then the stdout should contain "R.I.P."
 		And the stderr should be empty
 		When I run `kill_the_cat --gently`
 		Then the stdout should be empty
 		And the stderr should contain "ERROR: Unable to kill gently..."

-		Scenario: Mocking
-			Given a double of "kill_the_cat --force" with stdout:
-				"""
-				R.I.P.
-				"""
-			When I run `kill_the_cat`
-			Then exit status should not be 0
-			And the stdout should not contain "R.I.P."
-			When I successfully run `kill_the_cat --force`
-			Then the stdout should contain "R.I.P."

 Take a peek at `features/*.feature` for further examples and at `lib/aruba-doubles/cucumber.rb` for all step definitions.

+### Mocking

+Currently you can't check if a double was called at all, but hopefully this will be a feature in the future (patches are welcome!).

 ## Caveats